 There is no major difference between the medical billing for a hospital emergency department and a free-standing emergency room because all the Institutional services are billed using UB-04 and physician services are billed using CMS-1500.
 Although, Medicare has temporarily allowed free-standing emergency rooms to bill Medicare during PHE due to COVID but normally Medicare doesn’t recognize free-standing emergency rooms so most of the patients used to have commercial insurance coverage when they decide to visit a FSER.

-Since FSERs normally choose to remain out of network with commercial payers so out of network negotiations are the most tricky part of Free-Standing ER billing.
+Since FSERs normally choose to remain out of network with commercial payers so out of network negotiations are the most tricky part of Free Standing Emergency Room billing.

 Written by: Kaynat Ishfaq